...

 First, plan ahead.

-• Many American campground reservations are made 6 months in advance.
+• Many times you can book campsites 6 months in advance.
 Sometimes that means 6 months to the month you want to go, but more often, it’s 6 months to the exact date you want to go.

-Book American campgrounds earlier than the booking window allows
+Book campsites earlier than the booking window allows

 Jumbo Rocks Campground